nbarkhina/Emscripten-Tutorial/README.md

 `make`

-Or you can just try it from a web browse by going to Index.html.
+Or you can just try it from a web browser by going to Index.html.
 Original Libxls code was cloned from here -

 https://github.com/libxls/libxls